Ira-Project/lastword/MVP/Experiment 8 with GPT Assistant.md

 1) Identify the total number of outcomes/event space.
 2) Identify the desired outcome.
 In this case, the desired outcome is that Ashley gets a blue ball and Manuel gets a green ball.

-{
-  "name": "evaluate_formulas",
-  "description": "Check if the explanation provided by the student explicitly states how to derive the correct formulas required to solve the given question.", "parameters": {
-    "type": "object",
-    "properties": {
-      "Formula number": {
-        "type": "integer",
-        "description": "The formula number as given in the Correct Formulas field."
-      },
-      "Formula": {
-        "type": "string",
-        "description": "The formula listed in the corresponding Formula number as given in the Correct Formulas field."
-      },
-      "Stated explicitly": {
-        "type": "string",
-        "enum": [
-          "Yes",
-          "No"
-        ],
-        "description": "Write if that particular formula was stated explicitly in the explanation given by the student."
-      },
-      "Stated correctly": {
-        "type": "string",
-        "enum": [
-          "Yes",
-          "No",
-          "N/A"
-        ],
-        "description": "Write if that particular formula was stated correctly in the explanation given by the student.
-If the formula was not stated explicitly, then write N/A."
-      },
-      "Incorrect formula": {
-        "type": "string",
-        "description": "If that particular formula was stated incorrectly in the explanation given by the student, write the incorrect formula as stated in the explanation.
-Otherwise, if the formula was not stated explicitly or stated correctly, then write N/A."
-      }
-    },
-    "required": []
-  }
-}